masasin/masasin.github.io/docs/cv/work/adimian.md

 Our workflow consisted of biweekly sprints, where I did code development and documentation, as well as reviewing and testing code written by my coworkers.
-The technology stack primarily included Python, where I utilized libraries such as Pydantic, FastAPI, SqlAlchemy, and Redis for backend development; and Vue for frontend tasks.
+The technology stack primarily included Python, where I utilized libraries such as Pydantic, FastAPI, SQLAlchemy, and Redis for backend development; and Vue for frontend tasks.
 In some cases, I designed and implemented ad-hoc scripts, managed releases, and efficiently addressed bug reports, maintaining the high standard of our deliverables.